stefanuebe/vaadin-fullcalendar/docs/main/samples.md

 public class FullCalendarWithTooltip extends FullCalendarScheduler {

     public FullCalendarWithTooltip() {
-        super(3);
     }
 }
 ```

+As shown in the subclass sample, you may also use the FullCalendarBuilder to create your custom class.

 # Entry data utilities

 ## Handling data changes in events

 When an event occurs, you may want to check or apply the event's changes against the related calendar item.

 You may either do this manually or use the provided utility functions, that are part of the `EntryDataEvent` classe
 (and subclasses).

 It might come in handy, that you get changes from an event in form of an `Entry` object instead of the different
 changed values of the event itself.

 To do so, you can simply call the method `createCopyBasedOnChanges()` method, that the `EntryDataEvent` provides.
 This will create complete copy of the entry but with the changes of the event applied.
 This copy will not be added to
 the calendar and is simply intended for data checks.

 To apply any incoming changes to the related `Entry`, the event class provides the method `applyChangesOnEntry()`.